markqvist/Reticulum/docs/manual/_sources/networks.rst.txt

 don't have to worry about coordinating addresses, subnets and routing for an entire network that you might not know how will evolve in the future.
-With Reticulum, you can simply add more segments to your network when it becomes necesarry, and Reticulum will handle the convergence of the entire network automatically.
+With Reticulum, you can simply add more segments to your network when it becomes necessary, and Reticulum will handle the convergence of the entire network automatically.

 Concepts & Overview